 On Sept.
 8, 1881, when Minor was age 24, he was united in holy wedlock with 15-year-old Mary Ann Lentz (May 1866-1882) in Allen County.
 Elder E.H.
 McCormick officiated at the ceremony in Allen County.

-Tragically, while in childbirth with a daughter in July 1882, Mary Ann succumbed as did the baby.
+Tragically, while in childbirth with their second daughter in July 1884, Mary Ann succumbed as did the baby.
 Mary Ann was just a few weeks shy of her 18th birthday, and the marriage had lasted under three years.
 According to the Monroeville Breeze, her last words were "I am going home," although the Breeze misspelled Miner's name as "Miram."
 Rev. S.D.
 Millerm, of the Methodist Episcopal Church, officiated at the funeral.

 Circa 1885, Miner dwelled in Crown Point and Birdville, near Monroeville.
 In January 1885, the Breeze noted that "they hay-pressers from Ft.
 Wayne are pressing hay at Miner Krick's farm."
 He was named in the Breeze newspaper in late April 1885, which reported that he "has begun plowing for oats.
 Miner is always ahead."
 The same year, he apparently had received an unwanted approach by a human or animal, reported the Breeze, which said that "The 'tramp' that has been pestering Minor Krick for the past week had better give him a wide berth in the future or he will be severely dealt with."